- A gate access control system manages vehicle and residential access to a property.

 The most common types of gate access control panels are:

-- Video intercoms, which use PIN codes and virtual keys (QR codes) to verify access permissions.
+- Video intercoms, which use PIN codes and virtual keys (QR codes) to manage access permissions.
 Some gate security cameras scan vehicle license plates or perform facial recognition checks on pedestrians.

 - Keypads require either PIN codes or mobile credentials.
-Keypads are ideal for auxiliary or service gate entrances.
+Gate entry keypads are ideal for auxiliary or service gate entrances.

 - Security guards are also a type of access control.
-They sit in security booths next to gates to check tenants’ and visitors’ ID cards before pressing a button to open the gate.
+Security staff sit in security booths next to gates to check tenants’ and visitors’ ID cards before pressing a button to open the gate.

 When the correct access credentials are entered or presented, the access control panel sends an electronic signal to the gate opener, which unlocks the gate and allows authorized vehicles and people to enter.